 headspace Mount Isa can even offer after hours appointments with Centre Manager approval.

 Please complete a Feedback Form here

-“Did you know that you’re able to apply for your own Medicare card if you’re aged 15 or older?”
+“You can also apply for your own Medicare card if you’re aged 15 or older”

 - Monday: 9:00am - 5:00pm

 - Tuesday: 9:00am - 5:00pm

 - Wednesday: 9:00am - 5:00pm

 - Sunday: Closed

 headspace Mount Isa is operated by Mount Isa Aboriginal Community Controlled Health Service T/A Gidgee Healing.
 All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Western Queensland (North West Hospital and Health Services).

 Nutrition screening, dietary assessment and education about food and lifestyle, also support around healthy eating strategies.